Progressive Discipline

 Annual Increase

 Employees on a final discipline warning during the evaluation period are not eligible for an annual increase.
 Employees on a written discipline warning during the evaluation period may not be eligible for an annual increase.
-At the manager’s discretion and in consultation with the HR Consultant, an increase for an employee who has been on a disciplinary warning may be considered provided they have significantly met and sustained performance expectations.
+At the manager’s discretion and in consultation with the Engagement Consultant, an increase for an employee who has been on a disciplinary warning may be considered provided they have significantly met and sustained performance expectations.

 Resources Available to Employees